Stop the Progression of COPD

-Adult stem cells from one organ are capable of forming tissue for another organ, which is called plasticity.
-Stem cells derived from blood or bone marrow have the capacity to form many types of differentiated cells.
-It has been found that adult stem cells are capable of being transferred into any one single organ of the body.
+Adult cells from one organ are capable of forming tissue for another organ, which is called plasticity.
+Cells derived from blood or bone marrow have the capacity to form many types of differentiated cells.
+It has been found that adult cells are capable of being transferred into any one single organ of the body.

-Stem cell treatment involves isolating adult stem cells from bone marrow and blood, which requires special laboratory techniques to collect them and expand their numbers in culture.
+Cellular treatment involves isolating adult cells from bone marrow and blood, which requires special laboratory techniques to collect them and expand their numbers in culture.
 These procedures should be performed in a clinical setting under the supervision of a trained professional.

 How Are Patients Feeling?

 Harold has been suffering from the effects of COPD and emphysema.
 Harold’s COPD symptoms were so severe he had trouble doing just about anything, even taking a shower.
 He felt as though there was no end to the downhill stroll.
-Every month following his stem cell treatment, Harold felt better and better to the point where he now walks a mile every day.
+Every month following his cellular therapy, Harold felt better and better to the point where he now walks a mile every day.
 In addition, you can find Harold riding his motorcycle and flying his remote-control planes

-Of course, if you are a doctor or patient suffering from COPD, then stem cell therapy could be for you!
-If you would like to find out more about our available treatment options, please contact one of our patient care coordinators today at (800) 729-3065 to schedule a free consultation.
+Of course, if you are a doctor or patient suffering from COPD, then cellular therapy could be for you!
+If you would like to find out more about our available treatment options, please contact one of our patient care coordinators today at 888-745-6697 to schedule a free consultation.